rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ## Project compliance

-* Compliance.
-List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
+* Compliance - No specific compliance certifications or adherence to standards like PCI-DSS, COBIT, ISO, or GDPR have been documented.

 ## Secure development practices